C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 **Exercise: Navigating Software Heritage**

-Let's explore the Software Heritage archive together.
-First, visit the homepage: www.softwareheritage.org
+This exercise guides you through the Software Heritage archive.
+Begin at the homepage: www.softwareheritage.org

 **Step 1: Quick analysis:** As you examine the website, identify and take notes on how the platform communicates these three key aspects: